uriapete/gitPub-lab/README.md

 # gitPub-lab
-A little lab/project demonstrating usage of Express, MVC, EJS, and TypeScript.
+A little lab/project for my class demonstrating usage of Express, MVC, EJS, and TypeScript.

 ## Technologies Used
 - TypeScript